DinaFH/random-quotes-python-api/README.md

 # random-quotes-python-api
 ## Description:
-It is a django restframework project consists of two main apps : quotes & account.There are endpoints you can check them from postman collections.
+It is a django restframework project consists of two main apps : quotes & account.
-Fixtures were used to load data from json file to django orm .
+There are endpoints you can check them from postman collections bellow.
-XlsxWriter package used to write excel file that shows the quote report.
+Fixtures were used to load data from json file to django ORM . xlsxwriter package used to write excel file that shows the quote report.
 ## Installation:
 #### Installing Prerequisites:
 `sudo apt update `